CiviCooP/org.civicoop.triggers/README.md

 We want to achieve the following:

 - Every contact which first name is equal to John we want them to be added to the group 'Johns'.
+- And when the contact has contributed something 7 days ago
 - This group has id 6.

 ###Trigger Rules